-Economy and Tax Base: Sustained Recovery in Las Vegas Metro Area
+Economy and tax base: sustained recovery in Las Vegas metro area

 Clark County is a regional center in southern Nevada, including Las Vegas (Aa2 stable) and the greater metro area.
 The local economy is dependent upon gaming and tourism sectors that include the world-renowned Las Vegas Strip.
-Importantly, LVCVA remains the market leader in the US for large-scale conventions and trade shows, which supports visitor counts.
-Las Vegas has been the market leader in the U.S. for hosting trade shows and conventions for over 20 years, driven by LVCVA's marketing efforts and large facilities that allow the area to attract over 50 of the 250 largest conventions and trade shows.
+Importantly, LVCVA remains the market leader in the US for large-scale conventions and trade shows, which supports visitor counts of over 40 million annually.
+Las Vegas has been the market leader in the U.S. for hosting trade shows and conventions for over 20 years, driven by LVCVA's marketing efforts and large facilities that allow the area to attract almost 60 of the 250 largest conventions and trade shows.
 Nevertheless, tourism spending in the Las Vegas area is broadly impacted by economic volatility abroad and domestically.
-Recently, more stringent controls on funds flowing from overseas can affect tourism sectors.
-However, the state's gaming revenue from the Las Vegas Strip was up by 3.2% for the first half of FY2017, relative to the same prior-year period, despite volatility in high-stakes gaming often driven by foreign players.
-Gaming revenues were up by only 0.9% for FY2016.
+The state's gaming revenue from Clark County was down 0.5% for fiscal 2017 and declined for the first half of fiscal 2018.
+Gaming revenue was negatively impacted by the recent mass shooting as well as calendar differences, such as the number of weekend days in some months, along with the prior year's more favorable mix of large conventions.

-The county's unemployment rate improved to 5.1% as of February 2017, even with a fast-growing labor force.
+The county's unemployment rate improved year-over-year to 4.9% for December 2017, even with a fast-growing labor force.
 Historically, one in three jobs in the metro area are in leisure and hospitality sectors, leaving employment highly cyclical and subject to US and global consumer demand.
-The Las Vegas metro area recovered recessionary job losses in early 2016 and continues to see employment gains.
+The Las Vegas metro area recovered recessionary job losses in early 2016 and leisure and hospitality sectors continue to see stability or modest gains.
 The economy benefits from gains in high-tech and healthcare sectors that provide modest diversity from traditional industries, and construction jobs expanded as commercial and infrastructure projects ramped up but remain well below prerecession levels.
+Also, professional services are currently expanding at one of the fastest rates in the West.
 Median family income was 90.9% of U.S. as of the 2015 American Community Survey, which is modest at the Aa1 rating level but not unlike some other urban areas.